ElenaBlundell/Quote-Oasis/README.md

 <p>It has 4 pages:</p>
 <ul>
   <li><b>Home page</b></li>
-    <p>On this page a user can use the search bar to find quotes by tags or authors.
+    <p>On this page a user can use the search bar to find quotes by tags or authors.<br>
         Also, a user can get a random quote</p>
   <li><b>Popular Topics</b></li>
-    <p>There is a list of cards of popular topics on this page.
+    <p>There is a list of cards of popular topics on this page.<br>
         By clicking on a card of a chosen topic a user can see all quotes related to that topic, one by one.</p>
   <li><b>All Topics</b></li>
-    <p>There is a list of cards of all existing topics on this page.
-By clicking on a card of a chosen topic a user can see all quotes related to that topic, one by one.</p>
+    <p>On this page there is a list of cards of all existing (in this API) topics.<br>
+        A user can click on a topic card and see all of the quotes related to that topic.</p>
   <li><b>Popular Authors</b></li>
     <p>There is a list of cards of popular authors on this page.
-By clicking on a card of a chosen author a user can see all quotes by that author, one by one.</p>
+Click on a card of a chosen author and see all quotes by that author, one by one.</p>
 </ul>